hamin/kyatchi/README.md

 ## Donations

-I started this project beacause I've been wanting to write something like this for a while, but I am doing this in my free time.
-If you are so inclined, buy me a cup of cofee, soda, or some nourishment by [donating via Amazon Payments](donate).
+I started this project because I've been wanting to write something like this for a while, but I am doing this in my free time.
+If you are so inclined, buy me a cup of coffee, soda, or some nourishment by [donating via Amazon Payments](donate).

 ## License